Sam is the mother of two young boys, Juju and Blaze. Her family enjoys going on trips, crafting, learning, and exploring.

-How To Make a Cute Polymer Clay Mermaid
+How to Make a Mermaid Out of Clay

-When I was in college I was really in love with sculpting.
-I took at least 3 courses that allowed me to work with clay and on weekends, when everyone was out partying, I was enjoying the peace and quiet in the ceramics room.
-Yeah, I'm weird, and kind of antisocial--but that's beside the point.
+When I was in college, I was really in love with sculpting.
+I took at least three courses that allowed me to work with clay, and on weekends, when everyone was out partying, I was enjoying the peace and quiet in the ceramics room—yeah, I'm weird and kind of antisocial—but that's beside the point.

-One of the saddest things about graduating was not having 24-hr access to a studio and kiln and no longer having a limitless supply of materials.
+One of the saddest things about graduating was not having 24-hour access to a studio and kiln and no longer having a limitless supply of materials.

 My first try with polymer clay was okay.
 I couldn't experiment very much because I was teaching an art class and spent most of my time helping my students develop their ideas.

 I didn't give it another try until a few days ago when my husband bought me a pack of Sculpey III Brights.